Over the past few years, we’ve been supporting Mountbatten Hampshire, a local charity very close to our hearts here at SPCC.

 In memory of Claire, we raised funds to buy a public access defibrillator that is positioned on the outside of the building.
 The defibrillator is accessible to the community and can be used by anyone who is trying to save the life of a person experiencing cardiac arrest.

 Over the course of a few months, our members were incredibly supportive in helping us to raise the funds that we needed to buy the equipment.
 We held a St Patrick’s themed Race Night on the 15th March 2019 where we raised a whopping £1400!
 Members enjoyed the evening and showed their support by taking part in the races, buying raffle tickets and placing bids on two Saints football shirts, donated by Barry Wales and Southampton football player Matt Target.
-We were also lucky to receive support from local businesses including Dominos Hedge End, Nandos Whiteley as well as Wagamama Whiteley, who all kindly donated raffle prizes as well as an Irish dancing group who put on a fantastic performance.
+We were also lucky to receive support from local businesses including Dominos Hedge End, Nandos Whitley as well as Wagamama Whitley, who all kindly donated raffle prizes as well as an Irish dancing group who put on a fantastic performance.

 The remaining funds will go into Southern Parishes Charity account founded and run by some members of the SPCC, where they can be used for the next charity event in December.